citusdata/citus-benchmark/README.md

 # HammerDB TPROC-C and CH benchmarking tool for Citus and PostgreSQL

-This repository contains utility scripts/files that are used to run the [CH-benCHmark](https://db.in.tum.de/research/projects/CHbenCHmark/) on Citus and regular PostgreSQL.
+This repository contains utility scripts/files to run [HammerDB](https://github.com/TPC-Council/HammerDB) and the [CH-benCHmark](https://db.in.tum.de/research/projects/CHbenCHmark/) on Citus and regular PostgreSQL.

-HammerDB is a standard open source benchmarking tool available from https://github.com/TPC-Council/HammerDB .
-We use HammerDB for running the C part of the CH benchmark, but you can also use this tool to run the TPROC-C workload by itself.

 # Preparation

+To run the benchmarks, you need to have psql installed.

-If you are using CentOS 8 on the driver node, you can use the following steps to prepare:
+If you are using CentOS 8 on the driver node, you can use the following steps:

 ```bash
 sudo yum install -y https://download.postgresql.org/pub/repos/yum/reporpms/EL-8-x86_64/pgdg-redhat-repo-latest.noarch.rpm epel-release